 Yas Washington is shifting from campaign worker to candidate.
-After being involved in and keeping an eye on area politics, she’s now entering Charlottesville’s City Council race for one of two seats up for election this year as a Democrat.
+After being involved in and keeping an eye on area politics, she’s now entering Charlottesville’s City Council race for one of two seats up for election this year as an independent candidate.

 “I want to be able to take action but also bring a different type of light to politics and basically re-energize people about it,” Washington said.
 “People are starting to notice the impact of politics on their daily lives.
 I want to be part of the decision-making.”

 Originally from the area, Washington graduated from Albemarle High School in 2015.
 If elected, Washington, 23, could become one of the youngest councilors in city history.

 In recent years, she worked on Albemarle Commonwealth’s Attorney Jim Hingley’s successful 2019 campaign.
 Last year, she worked on the campaign for Congressional candidate Dr. Cameron Webb.
 Both experiences, she said, gave her practice studying policy proposals and honing community engagement abilities.

 “Working for Jim, I really came away with a passion for criminal justice reform, and on Cameron’s campaign, I realized the importance of being able to talk with people and communicate what you’re trying to say in an effective way.”

 Washington also served as a youth counselor in the city’s human services department.
 Public service and engagement also runs in Washington’s family — her mother works as a housing director with Charlottesville Redevelopment Housing Authority.

 Top policy priorities, if elected, are criminal justice reform, infusing equity in education, environmental sustainability and support for economic development.

 If elected, Washington aims to work with Albemarle-Charlottesville Regional Jail to allow defendants of low-level offenses or nonviolent crimes to be released from jail pre-trial with affordable bonds in order to reduce their ACRJ stay.